Did you know? Beginners to bodybuilding should probably stick with 3-day splits.

 Overall Mass

-A 4-day training spilt gets the honors in the muscle-building category, as well.
+A 4-day training split gets the honors in the muscle-building category, as well.
 In order to ensure total balance of one's physique, a variety of exercises need to be utilized for each body part.

-Click To Enlarge.
 A Variety Of Exercises Need To Be Utilized For Each Body Part.

 For example, to fully develop the triceps, the lateral, medial, and long heads all need to be trained equally.
 Otherwise, the result of one's efforts will be an unbalanced, awkward-looking muscle group.
 4-day splits allow for those extra exercises that guarantee a fully developed muscle belly to be used in every training session.